 - I will not be mean or cruel to anyone online, even if someone else is mean to me first.

-- If someone is ever mean to me online, I will remember that it’s not my fault.
+- If someone is ever mean to me online, I will talk to someone I trust about it, and remember that it’s not my fault.

-- If I see someone else being mean or cruel to someone online, I will do what I can to help the person who is being targeted.
+- If I see someone else being mean or cruel to someone online, I will ask them privately how I can help.

 - I will not share anything online that belongs to someone else without their permission.